Is Your Work for Accommodation and Pay in New Zealand a Fair Deal?

 The Choice of Accommodation and Pay or Pay Only

-Before you start working with your employer, you must be offered a choice of either work in exchange for accommodation and pay or the choice to be paid at least minimum wage.
+Before you start working with your employer, you must be offered a choice of either work for a wage with accommodation costs deducted or a full wage that is at least minimum wage.
 Under New Zealand law, you are entitled to a full wage with only 5% deduction for lodging for your labour, unless you and your host have both agreed on a fair contract.
 See more about that in the section below.

 Deducting Accommodation Costs from Pay

 The value of the accommodation should not be lower than the value of your work at the minimum wage.
-The minimum wage in New Zealand is NZ$18.90 per hour.
-So for example, if you work for accommodation for two hours per day at a minimum wage of NZ$18.90, your reward must be of a minimum value of NZ$35.40 for accommodation.
+The minimum wage in New Zealand is NZ$20 per hour.
+So for example, if you work for accommodation for two hours per day at a minimum wage of NZ$20, your reward must be of a minimum value of NZ$40 for accommodation.

 Employment Trial Periods